vince-CV/multi-sensor_obstacle_fusion/1. Lidar/README.md

 ### Point Cloud Clustering
 Perform Euclidean clustering, and build KD-Tree to do efficient nearest neighbor search for clustering.

 Euclidean Clustering, based on nearest neighbor search.
 KD-Tree KD-Tree speeds up look up time from O(n) to O(log(n)) (tree allows you to better break up your search space.)
 By grouping points into regions in a KD-Tree, it can avoid calculating distance for possibly thousands of points just because they are not considered in a close enough region.

+KD-Tree： organize data spatially, and is a binary tree that splits points between alternating axes.

+Having a balanced tree that evenly splits regions improves the search time for finding points later.
+To improve the tree, insert points that alternate between splitting the x region and the y region evenly.